ADLINK-IST/opensplice/docs/html/IDLPreProcGuide/_sources/modeslanguages.txt

 :ref:`OMG's IDL-to-C language mapping specification <OMG C Language 1999>`.

-The ``fooSacDcps.*`` files contain the specialized *TypeSupport*, *DataReader* and *DataWriter* classes needed to communicate the type *via* OpenSplice DDS.
+The ``fooSacDcps.*`` files contain the specialized *TypeSupport*, *DataReader* and *DataWriter* classes needed to communicate the type *via* Vortex OpenSplice.

-The ``fooSplDcps.*`` files contain support functions required by OpenSplice DDS in order to be able to handle the specific data types.
+The ``fooSplDcps.*`` files contain support functions required by Vortex OpenSplice in order to be able to handle the specific data types.

 C99 Standalone